Parking Restrictions

 We implement new waiting restrictions as as part of parking reviews.
 These are carried out annually by the SCC Parking Team and the SCC Local Committee in Tandridge, who make decisions about highway matters.

-Parking Enforcement
+Parking Enforcement and Fines

 Here is a list of typical parking offences giving the respective authority that would deal with their enforcement: